Pages

 The fire of Ādur Gušnasp, as Ataš Bahrām (Parthian: Ātaš-i Wahrām or Pahlavi: Ādur Bahrām - “fires of Victory,” the Zoroastrian name of the God of War and Victory), was most sacred or “cathedral” fire of the highest grade in Zoroastrianism, established in the late Achaemenid or Parthian era in Ādurbādagān in Media.
 Each new king, as Sasanian King Shāpūr I proclaimed, was obligated to make a pilgrimage after coronation to Ādur Gušnasp, providing royal gifts and celebrating Nowruz (Pahlavi: No Ruz).

 Next, following the administrative and military reforms of the Sasanian kings Kawād I (r.
 473-531) and his oldest son Xusrō I Anōšīrvān (r.
 531- 579), the name Ādurbādagān [Azerbaijan] was extended toward Caucasia, covering Arrān (Caucasian Albania) and Armin (Arminyaya or Armenia).
-Particularly, King Xusrō I Anōšīrvān established the kust-ī Ādurbādagān (region of Ādurbādagān) military command holding Ādurbādagān’s general (Pahlavi: spāhbed), who was at the time the famous Iranian hero - Prince and General Rostam Farrokhzād of Ādurbādagān.

 Finally, as someone assumes, General Atropates (Āturpāt) occupies a significant place in the history of Azerbaijan.
-His name, possibly, is the key to understand the origin of the name Azerbaijan - a land of fire (Azerbaijani: odlar yurdu).
-Eventually, Pahlavi name Ādurbādagān evolved into the Turkified form of Azarbaijan/Azerbaijan.
-This is where the Republic of Azerbaijan and the Iranian province of Azerbaijan get their name.
+His name, possibly, is a key to understand the origin of the name Azerbaijan - a land of fire (Azerbaijani: odlar yurdu).

 Sources:

-“ATROPATES”, https://www.livius.org/articles/person/atropates/
+“ATROPATES”, LIVIUS.org, https://www.livius.org/articles/person/atropates/

-Bosworth C.E., "ARRĀN", Encyclopedia Iranica, II/5, pp. 520-522, available online at: http://www.iranicaonline.org/articles/arran-a-region
+Bosworth C.E., "ARRĀN", Encyclopedia Iranica, II/5, 520-522, available online at: http://www.iranicaonline.org/articles/arran-a-region

 Chaumont M.L., "ATROPATES", Encyclopedia Iranica, Vol. III, Fasc.
-1, pp. 17-18, available at: https://iranicaonline.org/articles/atropates-aturpat-lit
+1, pp. 17-18, available online at: https://iranicaonline.org/articles/atropates-aturpat-lit

 Dandamayev M., “MAGI”, Encyclopedia Iranica, available at: https://www.iranicaonline.org/articles/magi

-Dyakonov I., Очерк истории древнего Ирана", (History of Ancient Iran), in Russian, Izdatelstvo Vostochnoi Literaturi, Moskva, 1961, pp. 444.
+Dyakonov I., Очерк истории древнего Ирана", (History of Ancient Iran), in Russian, Izdatelstvo Vostochnoi Literaturi, Moskva, 1961, 444.

 Ghodrat-Dizaji M., Administrative Geography of The Early Sasanian Period: Case of Ādurbādagān, Iran: Journal of the British Institute of Persian Studies.
-2007, Vol.45, pp. 87-93
+2007, Vol.45, 87-93, https://doi.org/10.1080/05786967.2007.11864720

-Khalifa-zadeh M., Sasanian Imperial Strategy and King Xusrō I Anōšīrvān’s Reform: The Case of Ādurbādagān and Arrān (Caucasian Albania), International Journal of History, 2024, Vol. 6, Issue 1, pp 111-121. https://doi.org/10.22271/27069109.2024.v6.i1b.271
+Khalifa-zadeh M., Sasanian Imperial Strategy and King Xusrō I Anōšīrvān’s Reform: The Case of Ādurbādagān and Arrān (Caucasian Albania), International Journal of History, 2024, Vol. 6, Issue 1, 111-121. https://doi.org/10.22271/27069109.2024.v6.i1b.271

-Khalifa-zadeh M., From Sasanian Adurbadagan to Modern Azerbaijan: Historical Background and Developments, In book: Recent Trends in Arts and Social Studies, Edition: First, Chapter: 8, Publisher: B P International, London, Kolkata, 2023: pp 116-136. https://doi.org/10.9734/bpi/rtass/v9/7649A
+Khalifa-zadeh M., From Sasanian Adurbadagan to Modern Azerbaijan: Historical Background and Developments, In book: Recent Trends in Arts and Social Studies, Edition: First, Chapter: 8, Publisher: B P International, London, Kolkata, 2023: 116-136. https://doi.org/10.9734/bpi/rtass/v9/7649A

-Khalifa-zadeh M., Adurbadagan and Arran (Caucasian Albania) in the Late Sasanian Period, International Journal of History, 2023, Vol5, Issue 2, pp 15- 18, DOI: 10.22271/27069109.2023.v5.i2a.220
+Khalifa-zadeh M., Adurbadagan and Arran (Caucasian Albania) in the Late Sasanian Period, International Journal of History, 2023, Vol5, Issue 2, 15- 18, DOI: 10.22271/27069109.2023.v5.i2a.220

-Khalifa-zadeh M., and Maksymiuk K., Reforms of Sasanian king Khusro I and the northern bank of the Araxes – Arrān (Caucasus Albania), Historia I Świat, Vol. 12, pp. 167–182. https://doi.org/10.34739/his.2023.12.10
+Khalifa-zadeh M., and Maksymiuk K., Reforms of Sasanian king Khusro I and the northern bank of the Araxes – Arrān (Caucasus Albania), Historia I Świat, Vol. 12, 167–182. https://doi.org/10.34739/his.2023.12.10

 Mayor A., "AMAZONS IN THE IRANIAN WORLD".
 Encyclopedia Iranica; available at https://iranicaonline.org/articles/amazons-ii